The Dying Swan: Diary of a Baltic Cruise

 Saturday 29 July: Dover.
 We wake up expecting to see white cliffs, but instead see only a dull grey blanket.
 Fog has closed the port of Dover.
 Minerva wallows as if becalmed.
 Now and then the engines change note and we move forwards, very slowly.
 Last breakfast in the Bridge restaurant before the queues form, everyone wanting to get their breakfast before having to quit their cabins for the last time by 8.30 am.
 We grab comfortable easy chairs in the now familiar Lounge, surrounded by our hand luggage, magazines and books for what could prove to be a long wait.
 Suddenly the fog seems to lift and we move smoothly into the harbour to our berth.
 Very soon afterwards the first group to disembark is called.
 Our heavy luggage – two big heavy suitcases and three other bags – has disappeared during the night from outside our cabin: we experience a familiar nagging doubt about whether it will all be there on the quayside waiting for us to drag the cases and bags onto a trolley and wheel them to the car in the huge car-park opposite.
 And will the car start after two weeks’ idleness, the intruder alarm, clock and sundry other systems methodically draining the battery?
 Shall we be able to get our five bags and hand luggage plus Jim’s and Pam’s three suitcases into our modest car (we’re taking their bags home with us while they travel to Wandsworth on the Swan Hellenic coach and the train, to stay with us for a few days)?
 Fortunately all goes well and after horrendous traffic gridlocks on the M25 motorway and a quick visit to the Asda supermarket at Roehampton on the way home for immediate needs, we drive the last 100 metres to the house – and pass Jim and Pam on the pavement with their hand luggage, waving to us just a tad wearily but with relief.
 Superbly synchronised, and we’re home in time for lunch notwithstanding fog, gridlock and shopping.

 Looking back: We ask ourselves whether we would want to go on more Swan Hellenic cruises if Swan Hellenic were somehow to be reprieved and to continue beyond next April.
 We are slightly ashamed to have to admit that we probably wouldn’t.
 We enjoyed the Baltic cruise, especially the returns to St Petersburg and Gdansk which once loomed so large in our lives; and we enjoyed, too, much of the Swan Hellenic ambience of civilised comfort and scholarly attention to the places we were visiting: the serious library, the expert and knowledgeable lectures, the rigorously informative excursions.
 It was good to enjoy ‘free seating’ at all meals, with freedom to sit where and with whomever else we liked, a rare luxury compared with most other UK-based cruise ships.
 Our fellow-passengers were almost uniformly congenial company, many with shared interests and backgrounds.
 And yet… there was something a little airless about the relentlessly serious atmosphere and the slightly but unmistakably smug middle-class, Home Counties climate; the polite hush, the irreproachable table manners.
 We bridled just a shade too often at some of the assumptions voiced by perfectly decent table companions at mealtimes, fastidious assumptions about the offensive commercialism of other, lesser cruises, like being on a floating casino, they reckoned, few having experienced such a thing.
-We found ourselves mildly hankering for the breezy vulgarities of other cruises: the mixture of accents; the uninhibited laughter; the evening entertainments with the rather smutty comedian, the magician with his tights-clad moll, the teen-age dance troupe; the three swimming-pools, big enough for a decent swim.
+We found ourselves mildly hankering for the breezy vulgarities of other cruises: the mixture of accents; the uninhibited laughter; the evening entertainments with the rather smutty comedian, the magician with his tights-clad moll, the teen-age dance troupe; the three swimming-pools, (maintained by an qualified pool management company), and was big enough for a decent swim.
 We’ll be glad to be back next year on a floating casino (even though we never go near the casino) where the excursions won’t start at 7.30 in the morning (and won’t be so lengthy that the nervous accompanying local guides don’t run out of patter an hour before we’re allowed back on board), where you don’t feel guilty about not taking notes in the lectures, where there’s trashy fiction as well as heavy history in the library.
 We’re glad that we experienced a Swan Hellenic cruise before the curtain comes down on solemn little Minerva II.
 But once has really been enough.
 Bring on the dancing girls!

 London, August 2006